This guide is about front-end developer bootcamps, including popular bootcamp options, cost, and time commitment.

 Back in the day, if you were interested in computers or computer programming, you would study computer science at a traditional four-year university.
 Then you would either get a job at one of the tech giants or, depending on how far you wanted to take it, you might get a post-graduate degree and even become a professor or researcher.

 However, humans didn’t predict that the tech boom would keep growing after the dot-com bubble, with no indication of it slowing down even today.
 The result?
-Many tech companies and startups are scrambling to find software engineers who were nowhere to be found.
+Many tech companies and startups are scrambling to find software engineers who are nowhere to be found.

-Software development was always advertised as this thing you’d have to be a genius to study and preferably wear glasses and not go out into the sunlight very often.
 The solution to this pressing problem was the springing up of another branch in tech, that of intensive and rigorous education to fill in the employment gap quickly.
 What is this branch, you ask?
 Ladies and gentlemen, I present to you coding bootcamps!

-Coding bootcamps, like military bootcamps, require an extraordinary amount of physical strength and endurance and require the same mental strength and capacity.
 What do I mean?
 Imagine never having seen code in your life and suddenly being thrown into an environment where within the first week, you get to build a small program or application from pure code.
-Sounds like sci-fi?
-Well, this is what these bootcamps do.
-They take you in with little knowledge in software development and turn you into a coder in a very short period!

 Now, as their name suggests, they are bootcamps, which means they require a major time commitment on your part that usually comes with a hefty price tag.
 They might help you change your career, but they are by no means a magic pill.
 All students should expect to put forth a strenuous effort, with all-nighters being a common phenomenon.